henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

     - ~~System on probation now after selecting correct tariff.~~
     - Nope, that wasn't it.
 Looks like it's a default 10C temperature hysteresis correction that stops the heat pump heating hot water as expected.
+      -  **CONFIRMED** - internal "tweak" pushed down with 5C hysteresis and, voila, hot water.
+      - Also: Internal update so Smart+ knows about our 3-level electricity tariff; doesn't show in the App yet but it's being used for planning purposes
   - ~~I'm unable to log in to my account to rectify this and, so far, the support's non-existent.~~
     - Used the telephone option, left a message, got a call back within 2 hours.